fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/miniconda/README.md

     && pipx reinstall-all
 ```

-See the [pipx documentation](https://pipxproject.github.io/pipx/docs/) for additional in
+See the [pipx documentation](https://pipxproject.github.io/pipx/docs/) for additional information.

+### [Optional] Adding the contents of environment.yml to the image

+For convenience, this definition will automatically install dependencies from the `environment.yml` file in the parent folder when the container is built.
+You can change this behavior by altering this line in the `.devcontainer/Dockerfile`: